Best Cheap Health Insurance in Rhode Island (2026)

 Although it's legal to sell short-term coverage in RI, strict state-level rules have made this type of insurance unprofitable.
 If you need to buy a medical insurance plan outside of open enrollment (Nov.
 1 through Jan.
 31), it's a good idea to see if you're eligible for a special enrollment period.

 You also have the option to keep your workplace coverage through if you've recently lost your job.
 Keep in mind that COBRA tends to cost significantly more than marketplace coverage with discounts.
-COBRA is usually only a good idea if you've already hit your plan's annual deductible or you want to keep your existing doctors.
+COBRA is usually a good idea only if you've already hit your plan's annual deductible or you want to keep your existing doctors.

 Frequently asked questions